 This stately two-storey structure in Brandon, built in 1904 on a design by local architect William Richard Marshall, was the former home of the Brandon Club, established in 1896.
-After the club closed in 2005, the building was sold and, as of mid-2013, it houses the offices of a land survey company.
+After the club closed in 2005, the building was sold and later successively housed a land survey company and the Westman offices of the YWCA.

 See also: